 - Patient & Caregiver Network; Better Breathers Clubs

-- Helpline 1-800-LUNGUSA
+- Helpline 1-800-586-4872 (1-800-LUNGUSA)

 Hospice and Palliative Care

-- Florida Hospice & Palliative Care Association (FHPCA), floridahospices.org; trade body that maintains a public hospice locator
+- Florida Hospice & Palliative Care Association (FHPCA), floridahospices.org; a trade body that maintains a public hospice locator

 - Hospice Foundation of America, hospicefoundation.org; bereavement programs and caregiver education